DevScoreInc/docs/README.md

 https://app.devscore.dev/functions/webhook), and [Cronjob](https://app.devscore.dev/functions/cronjob) for invoking your functions on defined schedules.

-Inside your function you have access `_context` object which has following methods:
+Inside your function you have access to `_context` object which has following methods:
 ```
 '_context' :
     'dbLib.createVariable': Async Function to create variable in the database